IKNL/vantage6-algorithms/models/glm/README.md

 -----------------------------------------------------------------------------------------------------

-## Intro
+## Introduction
-This repo includes an implementation of the federated Generalized Linear Model (GLM) for horizontally partitioned data.
+This repository includes an implementation of the federated Generalized Linear Model (GLM) for horizontally partitioned data.

 Generalized Linear Models estimate regression models for outcomes following exponential distributions.
 The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.

-This algorithm is implemented in R, but with help of our R and Python wrappers you can also call the algorithm from Python.
+The algorithm is implemented in R and can be easily used in R as well.
+However, with the help of our wrapper, you can also call the algorithm from Python.

 The current implementation is validated for the following R family inputs:
-* gaussian(link = "identity"): gaussian regression
+* `gaussian(link = "identity")`: Gaussian regression
-* binomial(link = "logit"): normal logistic regression
+* `binomial(link = "logit")`: Normal logistic regression
-* poisson(link = "log"): poisson regression
+* `poisson(link = "log")`: Poisson regression
+* `rs.poi`: Custom GLM relative survival model with Poisson error

+For more
-* "rs.poi": custom glm relative survival model with poisson error See the documentation and iknl/vantage6-algorithms/models/glm/src/validation/validation.R .
+See the documentation and iknl/vantage6-algorithms/models/glm/src/validation/validation.R .

 ## Documentation